IIUSA/intents-editor-app/README.md

 If you wish to contribute to the project, fork the repo, make your changes and submit them as a pull request for consideration.
 This is a fairly simple app, so it should be easy for you to modify it for your needs if you feel it necessary.

+NOTE: Do NOT try to import this project into RAD Studio 11.
+It doesn't work and Embarcadero does not care.